Letters from The Thing #35, May 1986

 Great cover!
 Even without the cover blurb, everyone would've known

-to finally get this "Beyonder thing" out of his system.
-(It also gave
+Ben to finally get this "Beyonder thing" out of his system.
+(It also

-you a great opportunity to do an extensive re-cap of SECRET WARS I and
+gave you a great opportunity to do an extensive re-cap of SECRET

-its after-effects in THING #12 through #23.)
-I never realized it
+WARS I and its after-effects in THING #12 through #23.)
+I never

 The art, as usual, was masterful.
 Dennis Janke did a fine job on the